lanl-ansi/grail/README.md

 Zlotnik, A., Roald, L., Backhaus, S., Chertkov, M. and Andersson, G.,  Coordinated scheduling for interdependent electric power and natural gas infrastructures.
 IEEE Transactions on Power Systems, 32(1), pp.600-610.
 (2017)

 Sundar, K. and Zlotnik, A., State and Parameter Estimation for Natural Gas Pipeline Networks using Transient State Data. arXiv preprint arXiv:1803.07156.
 (2018)

+# License

+This code is provided under a BSD license C18045 for Gas Reliability Analysis Integrated Library (GRAIL), developed for Project GECO of the Advanced Research Project Agency-Energy of the U.S. Department of Energy under Award No. DE-AR0000673.